How to write an apology email to UK customers, clients or colleagues.

 An apology email is an email that conveys genuine remorse and requests forgiveness for an error or oversight.

-Apology emails allow you to recognise the mistake and take accountability for it.
+In the workplace, a professional apology email allows you to recognise a mistake and take accountability for it.
 You may send an apology email in any situation that might warrant an apology, including:

 It’s important to work out whether an apology email is appropriate for the circumstance.
 For example, if it’s a professional matter, you might want to check with HR that this is the right course of action.